 Grief is part of life.
 Whether you’re grieving the loss of a loved one or the end of a relationship, mourning is natural.
 Grief isn’t a linear process, and it takes time to say goodbye.
 The grieving process that a person goes through can last for an extended period, but we hope that what's been mentioned above will helpful for anyone experiencing grief.

 Sometimes we’re at a loss as to how to stop grieving.
-You don’t have to put a time limit on how you grieve.
+You don’t have to put a time limit on the grieving process, or how you grieve.
 But, it can help to talk about grieving in counseling.
 You may have trouble understanding how you feel, and speaking to a therapist will help you understand your complicated emotions during the 7 stages of grief so you can start the healing process after grief and loss.
 In the DSM-5, or the Diagnostic and Statistical Manual of Mental Disorders, prolonged grief disorder is often associated with intense sadness after a death that lasts for a very long time, as much as multiple years.
 Learning about the benefits of grief counseling can help you understand some resources you have during this hard time.